 Failure to pay past due fines of $10 or more may result in towing of a vehicle.
 Responsibility for towing costs and the unpaid fine rest with the vehicle owner.
 Vehicles with no license plates or obscured vehicle identification numbers are subject to ticketing and towing.

 Students with unpaid fines lose university class registration rights and have transcripts held.
 They may also be referred to small claims court or a collection agency.
-An additional fee is levied on these offenders for court and/or administrative costs plus unpaid violations.
-Parking and Transportation Services, in conjunction with the UW-L Parking Appeals Board, reserves the right to revoke the parking rights of habitual violators.
+Employees and visitors may be referred to small claims court or a collection agency.
+An additional fee is levied for court and/or administrative costs plus unpaid violations.
+Parking and Transportation Services, in conjunction with the UWL Parking Appeals Board, reserves the right to revoke the parking rights of habitual violators.